in28minutes/learning-paths-cloud-and-devops/devops/learning-infrastructure-as-code.md

 ```
-How can I learn Infastructure as Code?
-Which Infastructure as Code tool should I learn?
+How can I learn Infrastructure as Code?
+Which Infrastructure as Code tool should I learn?
 Terraform or Ansible or CloudFormation or AWS CDK ..

 These are some of the questions that a number of beginner reach out to me with.

 Turja N Chaudhuri (https://in.linkedin.com/in/turjac591) and Ranga Karanam (https://in.linkedin.com/in/rangakaranam) discuss these questions in depth in this video.

 ▬▬▬▬▬▬   💎  Discussion points 💎  ▬▬▬▬▬▬
-► What is Infastructure as Code?
+► What is Infrastructure as Code?
-► Why should you learn Infastructure as Code?
+► Why should you learn Infrastructure as Code?
-► What are the important Infastructure as Code tools?
+► What are the important Infrastructure as Code tools?
 ► Why you should learn Terraform in 2022?
 ► Why should you learn Ansible?
-► What are the best practices with Infastructure as Code?
+► What are the best practices with Infrastructure as Code?
 ► Why should you focus on acquiring T-Shaped skills?

 ▬▬▬▬▬▬ Learning Resources 🔗▬▬▬▬▬▬